 Apply only to jobs you’re qualified for – it is easy for a recruiter to quickly see that you don’t qualify and put your application in the no pile.
 Don’t waste your time.

 If you are in school, are getting a certificate, or have a job, begin planning and preparing for your job search.
+Don’t wait until you are done to start thinking about this.

 I am pretty certain that most jobs that are publicly posted can be found on LinkedIn, but it may be worth checking other job boards like Indeed, Glassdoor, Monster, etc. as well as research and design job boards like EPIC, local meetup groups (membership sometimes include access to a private list, like Portland’s CHIFOO), email listservs like Google Design & User Research, Slack channels, etc.